-The proposed amendments are consistent with the aforementioned matters by adding a range of housing type options (residential apartments and front loaded street townhouses) for current and future residents in the area and directing intensification to a location with proposed higher-order transit (bus rapid transit, or BRT).
+The proposed amendments are consistent with the aforementioned matters by adding a range of housing type options (residential apartments and back-to-back stacked townhouses) for current and future residents in the area and directing intensification at a location with proposed higher-order transit (bus rapid transit, or BRT).
 The proposal supports the City's objective of providing transit supportive intensification along nodes and corridors.
-Furthermore, the proposal includes three public streets and a public parkette that, with high quality design and programing, provides additional quality public realm for residents for leisure and to traverse that encourages a sense of place in the community.
-Lands within the floodplains and woodlots and their associated environmental buffers are also protected from development to ensure safety and protection of ecological systems, features and functions.

 These sections of the Planning Act represent provincial interests in land use matters, and are implemented through the Provincial Policy Statement and the Growth Plan for the Greater Golden Horseshoe.
-Further analysis on matters related to provincial interests are discussed in those sections.
+Further analysis on matters related to provincial interest are discussed in those sections.